jrexmo/jrexmo.github.io/_pages/research.md

 <details>
-  <summary> Hard-to-Sample Distributions from Robust Extractors - with Farzan Byramji, Daniel Kane, and Anthony Ostuni </summary>
+  <summary> Hard-to-Sample Distributions from Robust Extractors - with Farzan Byramji, Daniel Kane, and Anthony Ostuni, RANDOM 2026 </summary>
  We provide a unified method for constructing explicit distributions which are difficult for restricted models of computation to generate.
     Our constructions are based on a new notion of \emph{robust extractors}, which are extractors that remain sound even when a small number of points violate the min-entropy constraint.
     Using such objects, we show that for a broad range of sampling models (e.g., low-depth circuits, small-space sources, etc.), every output of the model has distance $1 - o(1)$ from our